ULeang/remu/README.md

 a toy RISC-V emulator written in c(RV64IM)

 ## Features
-- incomplete functions
+- RV64IM_zicsr
-- poor performance
+- M,S,U privilege mode
-- difficult to use
+- plic(supports up to 64 sources and 8 targets)
-- terrible coding style
+- uart(simple,incomplete,only basic keyboard IO)
-- and much more
+- monitor for debug(hard to use yet)

 ## Installation